data-integrations/wrangler/docs/directives/stemming.md

 ## Usage Notes

-The `stemming` directive applies the stemmer on a bag of tokenized words.
+The STEMMING directive applies the stemmer on a bag of tokenized words.
 Applying this directive creates an additional `<column>_porter` column.
 Depending on the type of the object the field is holding, it will be transformed appropriately.